 We have a lot to cover, so let's get to it!

-Why write a business plan for a waste management services?
+Why write a business plan for a waste management company?

 To have a clear roadmap to grow the business